kowaalczyk/reformer-tts/README.md

 ### Data dependencies

-We use [DVC](https://dvc.org/) for defining data processing pipelines, with remote set to `s3://reformer-tts/dvc`.
+We use [DVC](https://dvc.org/) for defining data processing pipelines.

-Credentials for DVC have access to entire `reformer-tts` bucket, so that we can use it to create other folders (s3 prefixes) for releasing models, etc.
+Remote is set up on Google Cloud Storage, for details run `dvc config list`.

 ### Setup for running jobs on [entropy cluster](entropy.mimuw.edu.pl)

+**this is not 100% supported, as we've decided to use GCP instead of entropy cluster for our project**

 Job definition files are located in [`jobs/`](jobs) directory.